pyweeker/rafale/README.md

-# rafale  ...Work on progress
+# rafale  ...Work on progress, resources available later...
 top down shoot em up like 1942 or raptor made with python and arcade, map made with Tiled.

 14th july : joystick buttons detection ok